All you need to know about date/time in R and SAS

 But a better solution is to use lubridate::as_date

-as_date(dateime) # No time zone needed!
+as_date(datetime) # No time zone needed!

 4.3 Manage time

-The base R has no dedicated class for time (recall it only has Date
+Base R has no dedicated class for time (recall it only has Date

 and POSIXct